harlan-zw/harlanzw.com/content/posts/scale-your-vue-components.md

 You should be thinking when you create a component what it's one core function is.

-You can limit yourself with this mindset but it's worth keeping in mind as you go.
+You can limit yourself with this mindset, but it's worth keeping in mind as you go.

 ### Create component demo pages